alwa-nordic/zephyr/doc/connectivity/bluetooth/bluetooth-dev.rst

  - The Bluetooth HCI RX path.
  - The Bluetooth HCI TX path.

+Q: What happens if I block in a Bluetooth callback?

+Blocking in a Bluetooth callback may pause all HCI transport in both directions, and it may be blocking the Zephyr system work queue.

+The above rule applies to all of Zephyr host's callbacks that do not specify otherwise.

 Q: Is it okay to call the Bluetooth API in a callback?
-A:

-Short answer is 'no', there is no guarantee it will work.
-But if you configure the relevant APIs to have plenty of buffers and test it thoroughly, it might work for you.
+Short answer is 'no', there is no guarantee calling arbitrary Bluetooth API in a callback will work.
+But, if you configure the relevant APIs to have plenty of buffers and test it thoroughly, it might work for you.

+This is because a lot of Bluetooth API is blocking on the same resources that an active callback holds.
+This forms a dead-lock.

-You can of-course invoke any Bluetooth API marked ISR-safe or non-blocking.
-But be mindful of the stack size.
+You can of-course invoke any Bluetooth API marked ISR-safe.

-ISR-safe function: These functions are lock-less or guarantee no hard dependencies on lockable resources.
-They may have soft dependencies and report failure if the resource is not immediately available.

-Thread-safe function: These functions are safe to call from any thread context, including callbacks.
+Q: How much stack space is available in Bluetooth callbacks?

+There are no guarantees about stack space.

+See also CONFIG_BT_RX_STACK_SIZE.

+Q: Do all the BT callbacks behave the same way and have same properties?

+There are no such guarantees.

 Q: I found a sample that calls the Bluetooth API in a callback, is that a bug?

-A: Yes, it is a bug.
+Yes, it is a bug.
 Please report it.

 .. _bluetooth-hw-setup: